-This nonprofit, drop-in clinic provides free, routine health care and preventive services to uninsured patients on Buffalo’s East Side.
+This nonprofit, drop-in clinic provides free, routine health care and preventive services to uninsured patients in Buffalo.

-It is entirely managed and funded through the work of eight UB medical students each year, working in partnership with the community service organization Group Ministries.
+It is managed and funded through the work of Jacobs School medical students at the Community Health Center of Buffalo.

-The clinic also involves hundreds of volunteers, including UB medical students and faculty-physicians.
+The clinic also involves numerous volunteers, including Jacobs School medical students, undergraduates and faculty-physicians.